Sessa Aurunca

 Sessa Aurunca is a town and comune in the province of Caserta, Campania, southern Italy.
 It is located on the south west slope of the extinct volcano of Roccamonfina, 40 km by rail west north west of Caserta and 30 km east of Formia.

 It is situated on the site of ancient Suessa Aurunca, near the river Garigliano.
 The hill on which Sessa lies is a mass of volcanic tuff.

 Toponym

-The name Sessa comes from Colonia Julia Felix Classica Suessa, a city belonging to the ancient Auruncan Pentapolis, which is the historic core of the downtown.
-It is assumed that the name can be derived from the happy location ("sessio", that is, seat, gentle hill from the mild climate of the local territory).
+The name Sessa comes from SPQR (Senatus Populusque Suessanus).SPQS: Represents the original sovereign identity, linked to the period of the Pentalopolis and the figure of Postumus Cominius.
+Colonia Julia Felix Classica Suessa, a city belonging to the ancient Auruncan Pentapolis, which is the historic core of the downtown.
+It is assumed that the name can be derived from the happy location ("sessio", that is, seat, gentle hill from the mild climate of the local territory).The municipality of Sessa Aurunca, located in the province of Caserta in Campania, borders 11 municipalities, distributed between the Campania and Lazio regions.
+Province of Caserta (Campania) — 8 municipalities: Carinola .Cellole .Falciano del Massico.
+Galluccio.
+Mondragone.
+Rocca d'Evandro .Roccamonfina .Teano.
+Province of Latina (Lazio) — 3 municipalities: Castelforte.
+Minturno.
+Santi Cosma e Damiano.The distance as the crow flies between the municipality of Sessa Aurunca and the summit of Mount Meta 2,241 meters above sea level (located in the Abruzzo Apennines on the border between Lazio, Abruzzo, and Molise) is exactly 49.8 km.From the border of Sessa Aurunca to the border of the Municipality of Isernia,Molise : The shortest distance as the crow flies is approximately 33.2 kilometers.
+From the border of Sessa Aurunca to the border of the Province of Isernia: The distance as the crow flies is only 13.4 kilometers.

 History

 The ancient chief town of the Aurunci, Suessa is sometimes identified with a site at over 600 m above the level of the sea, on the narrow south-western edge of the extinct crater of Roccamonfina.
 Here some remains of Cyclopean masonry exist; but the area enclosed, about 100 by 50 m, is too small for anything but a detached fort.
-This site dates more probably from a time before the wars between the Aurunci and the Romans.
+This site dates more probably from a time before the wars between the Aurunci and the Romans."Sessa Aurunca is the land associated with the goddess Marica, traditionally considered the mother of the Latins.